 Olivia Bell joined the Futures School in June 2018 in the role of Social Worker.
 Olivia earned her Master’s degree in Social Work from the University of Connecticut and has a background in both the medical and education industries.
 Olivia has a passion for social justice and advocating for those that she serves.
 As the Social Worker at Futures School, Olivia works directly with students, families, and other team members to develop and implement individualized and group programs that are designed to foster student success and to help students with issues that affect their school performance and behavior.
 Her mission is to provide transformative and collaborative learning that embraces the values of social inclusion and promotes enhanced quality of life for individuals and communities.

 Kimberly Swanson has enjoyed many years of working with children of all ages.
 She coordinated the Saturday for Kids program at MARC Community Resources, a recreational program for teenagers and young adults with disabilities.
 She also served as a private school preschool teacher and worked as a Literacy Tutor, Para-Educator, and Art Teacher in the public schools.
-Kimberly received a BFA (spell out BFA) degree from UConn and art certification from SCSU.
+Kimberly received a Bachelor of Fine Arts degree from UConn and art certification from SCSU.
 In 2016, she earned a Master’s degree and certification in Special Education from University of Saint Joseph.
 Kimberly came to work for Futures in the Fall of 2017 as a Special Education Teacher.
 Her passion is helping young people with disabilities develop their independence and fulfill their highest potential.